NepaKN/NepaKN/README.md

 #### Help Desk Support at Xirni, focused on learning cloud engineering skills.
-In my spare time, I learn to cloud and document learnings, projects, and spend time with family, friends, and guitars.
+In my spare time, I Learn2Cloud and document learnings, projects, and spend time with family, friends, and guitars.